-Case study that describes how Dr. Stephanie Tikkanen utilized Packback to bring online discussion into her large, 300+ student course.
+In this case study, Dr. Stephanie Tikkanen shares how she utilized Packback to bring online discussion into her large, 400-student course.
 In the process, she found herself more connected to her students as well.

 Written by: Dr. Stephanie Tikkanen

 The first time I taught a 100-student course, I felt overwhelmed by how different it was from a 20-student class.
 Suddenly, I had five times as many names to remember.
 Five times as many papers to grade.
 Five times as many emails to answer.
 It was an adjustment, but with time I discovered new tricks for learning names, I set boundaries for myself on answering emails and I moved from a discussion-based class to more lectures and group activities.
 After experimenting for a few semesters, I finally felt comfortable.

 Then I was assigned a 400-student class.
 The class I was asked to teach was an introductory Communication Studies course.
 It was primarily freshmen, but being a General Education requirement, the students came from all majors across campus.
 Since everyone communicates, students easily relate to the topics, but they always have questions.
 Students are curious about best practices, love to hear stories and examples, and want others’ opinions.
 Exploring these student questions was an impactful part of my smaller lectures, but I was concerned that wouldn’t be possible with 400 students.

 While prepping for my class, I looked for a solution that would give students the opportunity to ask questions and interact.
 One tool I came across was Packback, an online discussion board designed to spark curiosity by requiring students to ask and respond to open-ended questions.
 With Packback I was able to facilitate discussion and let students get involved, despite the physical and educational constraints of our enormous lecture hall.